Chizobaonorh/chatt/README.md

 # chatt
-Chatt is a modern instant messaging that allows users communicate  with each other in real-time using text messages.
+Chatt is a modern instant messaging platform that allows users communicate  with each other in real-time using text messages. <br>
 Chatt provides a seamless and secure platform for people to connect with each other regardless of location.